-When an aeronautical station has been unable to establish contact with an aircraft station after calls on the frequencies on which the aircraft is believed to be listening, it shall:
+2.5.2.7.2.1 When an aeronautical station has been unable to establish contact with an aircraft station after calls on the frequencies on which the aircraft is believed to be listening, it shall:

-- request other aeronautical stations to render assistance by calling the aircraft and relaying traffic, if necessary; - b) request aircraft on the route to attempt to establish communication with the aircraft and relay traffic, if necessary.
+- request other aeronautical stations to render assistance by calling the aircraft and relaying traffic, if necessary; and - b) request aircraft on the route to attempt to establish communication with the aircraft and relay traffic, if necessary.

-The provisions of 2.8.2.2.7.2.1 shall also be applied:
+2.5.2.2.7.2.2 The provisions of 2.5.2.2.7.2.1 shall also be applied:

-- a) on request of the air traffic services unit concerned; - b) when an expected communication from an aircraft has not been received within a time period such that the occurrence of a communication failure is suspected.
+- a) on request of the air traffic services unit concerned; and - when an expected communication from an aircraft has not been received within a time period such that the occurrence of a communication failure is suspected.